LitzeYT/Settlers4Patch/FAQEN.md

 The settings are not changed unless stated otherwise.

 ### What do I need?
-For this modification an original Uplay "The Settlers IV History Edition" version is required.
-There is no NOCD.exe included!
+For this modification "The Settlers IV History Edition" is required.

 ### Do I still need Uplay?
 Uplay is still needed!
 The app still starts the game via Uplay.